nus-cs2113-AY2223S1/tp/docs/UserGuide.md

  \___/| .__/ \___|\__, |\___|_|\___|
       |_|         |___/
 What would you like to do?
+To get started, type "help" to see the list of available commands

 ____________________________________________________________
 ```
 6. Type the valid command and press Enter to run the command.
 See [Feature](#3-features) or [Command Summary](#4-command-summary) for more information of commands.